Harvest Bible Chapel: Vertical Church Films

 Vertical Church Films was launched in 2012 to produce Christian feature films.
 The ministry has produced three critically acclaimed short films, The Ride in 2012, Once We Were Slaves (retitled The Two Thieves) in 2014, and The Shepherd in 2017.
 Vertical Church Films' first feature film, The Resurrection of Gavin Stone, starring Brett Dalton, Anjelah Johnson, Shawn Michaels, Neil Flynn, and D. B. Sweeney was released in nearly 1000 theaters in the United States on January 20, 2017.
 As of 2021, VCF no longer makes films at Harvest Bible Chapel.

 Camp Harvest

-Camp Harvest is a camping facility in Michigan owned and operated by Harvest Bible Chapel.
+Camp Harvest is a camping facility located in Newaygo, Michigan owned and operated by Harvest Bible Chapel.

 Harvest Christian Academy

 Harvest Christian Academy is a preschool-12th grade school that launched in 2004 from the church.

 Vertical Worship

 The band Vertical Worship is connected to Harvest Bible Chapel.

 Vertical Church Network

 Harvest Bible Chapel launched the Vertical Church Network in 2002, under the name Harvest Bible Fellowship.
-It was a church planting ministry which planted over 200 churches North America and other continents.
+It was a church planting ministry which planted over 200 churches North America and other continents but eventually disbanded in 2017.
+Some of the churches affiliated with the fellowship will end up regrouping as Great Commission Collective and Vertical Church Europe.